like curious children before the Great Mystery into which we were born.”

 The impediments to being kind and compassionate are, of course, many, varied, and deeply engrained.
 We've been conditioned by a highly judgmental, fearful, and often unkind modern capitalist society.
 This makes Simple Kindness and Compassion an exacting discipline.
 Yet, without an Open Heart and a Clear Mind, any actions we take in our lives -- and in our world -- will ultimately ripple forth and bounce back as a reflection of our fear and anger.

 That's why I Sit most every day.
 I've been doing that for decades now.
-It's just like tuning up the guitar each day.
+It's just like tuning up the guitar.
+It takes a bit of time and effort.
 For the past several years, I've also been working with the Lojong Trainings -- on and off the zafu.
-Studying and practicing he 59 slogans of these Tibetan Buddhist teachings helps me to stay "in tune" within the activities of everyday life.
-Although most days don't pass without me thinking, at least once or twice, "I sure could have done that one better", for the most part, life has become much easier -- and much more satisfying.
+Studying and practicing the 59 slogans of these Tibetan Buddhist teachings helps me to stay "in tune" within the activities of everyday life.
+Although most days don't pass without me thinking "I sure could have done that one better," for the most part, life has become much easier -- and much more satisfying.